 The chemicals in turmeric might decrease swelling (inflammation).

 Notice the blatant lack of information in the how does it work section.

-This obviously needs a more scientific approach, but more anecdotes will do.
 Do you have allergies?
 Care to try turmeric and tell us how you respond?
 We’d love to hear from you.